Stoned ape theory

-The stoned ape theory is a controversial theory first proposed by American ethnobotanist and mystic Terence McKenna in his 1992 book Food of the Gods.
-The theory claims that the transition from Homo erectus to Homo sapiens and the cognitive revolution was caused by the addition of psilocybin mushrooms, specifically the mushroom Psilocybe cubensis, into the human diet around 100,000 years ago.
-Using evidence largely based on studies from Roland L. Fischer et. al from the 1960s and 1970s, he attributed much of the mental strides made by humans during the cognitive revolution to the effects of psilocybin intake found by Fischer.
+The stoned ape theory is a controversial hypothesis first proposed by American ethnobotanist and mystic Terence McKenna in his 1992 book Food of the Gods.
+The theory holds that cognitive revolution was caused by the addition of psilocybin mushrooms, specifically the mushroom Psilocybe cubensis, into the human diet around 100,000 years ago.
+Using evidence based primarily on studies by Roland L. Fischer et al. from the 1960s and 1970s, he attributed much of the mental strides made by humans during the cognitive revolution to the effects of psilocybin intake found by Fischer.

-McKenna's argument has largely been rejected by the scientific community, who cite numerous alleged discrepancies within his theory and claim that his conclusions were arrived to via a fundamental misunderstanding of Fischer's studies.
+McKenna's argument has largely been ignored by the scientific community, who cite numerous alleged discrepancies within his theory and claim that his conclusions were arrived at via a fundamental misunderstanding of Fischer's studies.
+McKenna's theory was not based on scientific evidence.

 Overview

-In his book, McKenna argued that due to desertification in Africa, humans retreated to the shrinking tropical forests, following cattle herds whose dung attracted the insects that he states were certainly a part of the human diet at the time.
+In his book, McKenna argued that the desertification in Africa caused humans to retreat into shrinking tropical forests, following cattle herds whose dung attracted the insects that he states were certainly a part of the human diet at the time.
 According to his hypothesis, humans would have detected Psilocybe cubensis from this due to it often growing in cowpats.

 According to McKenna, access to and ingestion of mushrooms was an evolutionary advantage to humans' omnivorous hunter-gatherer ancestors, also providing humanity's first religious impulse.
 He believed that psilocybin mushrooms were the "evolutionary catalyst" from which language, projective imagination, the arts, religion, philosophy, science, and all of human culture sprang.

 Evidence

 To support his claim, McKenna used studies from the Hungarian-American psychopharmacologist Roland L. Fischer dating back to the 1960s and 1970s to underline the purported effects psychedelics would have had on mankind.

 McKenna claimed that minor doses of psilocybin improve visual acuity, including edge detection, which bettered the hunting skills of early primates and thus resulted in greater food supply and reproduction.
 At higher doses, McKenna contended that the mushrooms would increase libido, attention, and energy, resulting in greater reproductive success.
 At even higher doses, the psilocybin would promote greater social bonding within early human communities as well as group sex activities, resulting in greater genetic diversity from the mixing of genes.
-McKenna also theorized that at this level of psilocybin intake, it would trigger activity in "language-forming region of the brain," resulting in the mental development of visions and music and kickstarting the development of language by enriching their troop signals.
+McKenna also theorized that at this level of psilocybin intake, it would trigger activity in "language-forming region of the brain", resulting in the mental development of visions and music and kickstarting the development of language by enriching their troop signals.
 According to McKenna, psilocybin would also chip away at internal ego and make religious matters the forefront of the mind.